Woman to woman gynecologic care for all ages

 Outpatient Laparoscopic Hysterectomy

-Dr. Graven and Dr. Kilkenny have worked extensively with a surgery center in order to develop their own outpatient laparoscopic hysterectomy.
-We remove the uterus through a few tiny incisions in the abdomen below the navel.
-We sometimes remove the ovaries and fallopian tubes at the same time using “salpingo-oophorectomy.”
-Most of our patients are home in less than six hours and only need one to two weeks off after this procedure.
-We have performed hundreds of these procedures in the past 10 years.
-Our attention to detail in pain management makes this a very easy procedure on most patients.
-Because of our extensive skill, we can remove a very large uterus without large incisions.
+Dr. Graven has worked extensively with the surgery center in order to develop her own outpatient laparoscopic hysterectomy.
+She removes the uterus through a few tiny incisions in the abdomen below the navel.
+Because of her extensive skill, she can remove a very large uterus without large incisions.
 This makes for a fast recovery.
+Most of her patients are home in less than six hours and only need one to two weeks off after this procedure.
+She has performed hundreds of these procedures in the past 10 years.
+Dr. Graven’s attention to detail in pain management makes this a very easy procedure on most patients.

 Robotic Laparoscopic Surgery

-Drs.
-Graven and Kilkenny no longer do open abdominal surgery as it is unnecessary.
+Dr. Graven no longer does open abdominal surgery as it is almost always unnecessary.
 Robot-assisted surgery is now coming into wider use for these conditions because it allows for excellent visualization of the blood vessels, ureters and surrounding tissue as well as improved ability to suture the vagina after removal of the uterus and cervix.
 Robotic surgery hysterectomy also appears to be associated with decreased blood loss during surgery.
-Dr. Graven and Dr. Kilkenny are two of the first gynecologist surgeons trained on the robot in the South Bay area and are able to do almost all of their extensive procedures through the laparoscopy procedure.
+Dr. Graven is one of the first gynecologist surgeons trained on the robot in the South Bay area and is able to do almost all of her extensive procedures through the laparoscopy procedure.

 A laparoscopy procedure is an operation performed in the abdomen or pelvis through small incisions (usually 0.5–1.5 cm) with the aid of a camera.
 It can either be used to inspect and diagnose a condition or to perform surgery.
-Dr. Graven and Dr. Kilkenny have extensive expertise in this area and have been performing laparoscopic surgery for more than 20 years.
+Dr. Graven is one of the first gynecologic surgeons trained in robotics in the South Bay Area and has performed over 200 procedures.

 Loop Electrosurgical Excision Procedure